HeeebsInc/AngiogramBlockageDetection/README.md

 2) If you pressed Y, a window will pop up displaying one of your images in the sample-images directory
 ![BboxDemo](readme-assets/example1.gif)
-3) One the application is done iterating through the images inside [sample-images](sample-images), the output images will be saved in [output-images](output-images)
+3) Once the application is done iterating through the images inside [sample-images](sample-images), the output images will be saved in [output-images](output-images)
+   1) The default configuration will save only the output image with the detection, however, if you want to every step of the process, change `save_all_steps` on the bottom of [program.py](program.py) to `True`

 <p align="center" width="100%">
     <img width="75%" src="readme-assets/cover-photo.jpg">